 Filing and payment deadline

-The deadline for your Rhode Island state tax return falls on the same day as your federal return, which is April 15.
+While this year is a bit different, generally the deadline for your Rhode Island state tax return is April 15.
 But if the 15th occurs on a holiday or weekend, the due date is the next business day.

 If you can’t file on time, you can probably get an automatic six-month extension.
 You’ll need to file form RI-4868 by the original filing due date to get the extension.
 If you don’t owe any tax to Rhode Island, and you filed for and received a federal extension for the same tax year, you don’t need to submit RI-4868.
 Instead, you’ll attach your federal Form 4868 or the electronic acknowledgement you received from the IRS to your Rhode Island return.